Q&A: Trident replacement

 As we stand, yes, but the final decisions have not been taken yet.

-Since 2007, when MPs backed plans to renew Trident by 409 to 61, "conceptual" work has been going on considering potential designs for replacement submarines, propulsion systems and other key components.
+Since 2007, when MPs backed plans to renew Trident by 409 to 61 votes, "conceptual" work has been going on considering potential designs for replacement submarines, propulsion systems and other key components.

-Prime Minister David Cameron has always maintained that the UK needs to keep its nuclear weapons, calling it as "insurance policy" against attacks.
+David Cameron has always maintained the UK needs to keep its nuclear weapons, calling it as "insurance policy" against attacks.
 Replacing Trident was a Tory manifesto pledge in the 2010 general election.

-But the Lib Dems have always been sceptical about the merits of a like-for-like replacement.
+But the Lib Dems have always been sceptical about a like-for-like replacement and insisted on a value for money review.

 The government has put the bill at between £15bn and £20bn but campaign group Greenpeace claims it will run to at least £34bn once extra costs like VAT are factored in.

-The main one is that the old Cold War threat from the Soviet Union no longer exists and therefore the UK no longer needs nuclear weapons, or does not need a submarine-based system designed for the Cold War era.
+In terms of defence, the main argument is that the old Cold War threat from the Soviet Union no longer exists and therefore the UK no longer needs nuclear weapons, or does not need a submarine-based system designed for the Cold War era.

 Critics say nuclear weapons are useless in that they could never be used and would not combat the new threats from international terrorism.